What REALLY Happens if You Don't File Your Taxes

 what happens when you don't file taxes

-Should you just ignore it and swear to do better next year?
+Should you just ignore the filing deadline and swear to do better next year?
 (Answer: No)

 Should you panic?
 (Answer: No)